Vanessa Hudgens Sports An Orange Bikini While Drinking From A Blender

 Vanessa Hudgens donned a bright orange bikini while celebrating boyfriend Austin Butler’s birthday on August 17.
-Daily Mail reports that the High School Musical star was showing off her toned body in the fun two piece in a snap she shared with her millions of followers on Instagram while she joked about drinking margaritas straight from the blender.
+Daily Mail reports that the High School Musical star was showing off her toned body while wearing a fun two-piece in a snap she shared with her millions of followers on Instagram while she joked about drinking margaritas straight from the blender.

 Hudgens posted two snaps to her account which showed her revealing her bikini body in her swimwear while also keeping warm in a long orange, brown, and black coat.

-But while the actress and singer may have been covering up a little more in the coat, her toned middle and impressive abs could still be seen peeking through her ensemble as she posed with her drink in the kitchen.
+But while the actress and singer may have been covering up a little more in the coat, her toned body and impressive abs could still be seen peeking through her ensemble as she posed with her drink in the kitchen.

 “When u find yourself drinking frozen margaritas out of the blender lol cause it’s your mans birthday of course,” Hudgens told her 29.1 million followers on the social media site, adding four celebratory emojis to her caption in celebration of Austin’s 27th birthday.